Freshers Fayre 2023/Water Polo Sign Up 2023

 The Swansea University team has had a partnership with Swansea Water Polo Club for the last 10 years.
 We have a Men’s and Women’s university team both participating in the BUCS Western Division.
 Both teams are working towards promotion next year.
 The women’s team, in the past, have participated in very successful cup runs in recent years, reaching the quarter finals and further.
 We hope to continue this success and get even further!
 The Men’s team also work towards a successful cup run, however, we have been unlucky with cup fixture draws in recent years.

 The partnership we have with Swansea Water Polo Club means that we share the pool and equipment with one another and we help out when we can, such as officiating and reffing.
 The Men’s university team share the pool space with the club players, this ensures that we have sufficient numbers in a training session and also enhances your coaching experience.

 We are a very open club and welcome beginners and veterans of the sport to the club.
 Don’t think that if you haven’t played Water Polo before, you will be at a significant disadvantage.
 Many of our top team members from previous years have been new to the sport and you quickly learn through matches and training.
 The team is built with people of all years, all studying a vast range of degrees so there is always someone in the same boat as you.

-Now for the topic on everyone’s mind; social events.
-This year we have 2 Social Secretaries on the Committee who will organise biweekly events ranging from good old fashioned pints and Christmas meals to theme inspired nights out.
+This year we have 2 Social Secretaries on the Committee who will organise fortnightly events ranging from good old fashioned pints and Christmas meals to theme inspired nights out.
 Previously we have had many themed nights including Army, Pirate, Hawaiian, Halloween and Toga.
-We also organise a Water Polo tour after 2nd Semester exams and arrive just in time for Summer Ball so nice warm weather when the year is finished and a great stress reliever.
+We will also run sober socials, such as trampoline park, beach (with organised fun activities of course, rounders, BBQ etc)